What You Need To Know About ATF eForms in 2022

 When it comes to the government – and especially the ATF – one can never know for sure.
 Presently, we don’t know how much faster it will be.
-With that said, our research, based on the previous electronic Form 4 approvals and the current electronic Form 1 approvals suggests that once this process gets rolling, the total time needed to secure a transfer approval of a silencer should be reduced from the current 10 months (or more) wait time, to just 60-90 days – hopefully less.
+With that said, our research, based on the previous electronic Form 4 approvals and the current electronic Form 1 approvals suggests that once this process gets rolling, the total time needed to secure a transfer approval of a silencer should be reduced from the current 10 months (or more) wait time, to approximately 150 days.

 Now that the first electronic submissions have actually been made, we can start tracking exactly how long it takes for them to be approved.
 One thing’s for sure, though: it definitely won’t take as long as the paper form!

 WHAT DOES THIS MEAN FOR MY CURRENT ORDER?

 - If you have already started your application through the paper process, then you will need to stay on that path.
 It is not recommended to withdraw paper applications.
 Remember: you’re already in line, so why jump out and go to the back of a different one?